-That also applies to the Rolex Explorer of course.
+That also applies to the current Rolex Explorer collection of course.
 First released in 1953 to celebrate Hillary and Norgay’s historic Everest feat, it too has mostly been a humble time-only model, with only the briefest foray into date complications during in its very earliest days.
 Unlike the Oyster Perpetual though, it has always been a take-it-or-leave-it kind of watch, with no choices when it comes to dial colors, metals, bezels, or hour markers.
 You could have it in steel, with a black face and those iconic 3/6/9 indexes, or you couldn’t have it at all.

 By contrast, the Oyster Perpetual has constantly presented a wide array of different options throughout its run.
 There have been solid gold and Rolesor versions, an extensive variation in dial and bezel combinations, and sizes ranging from ladies 24mm pieces all the way up to the 39mm case of the largest model in the contemporary collection.
 So while their general styling and features may be similar, the Explorer is the tool watch of the two, with the Oyster Perpetual offering far more versatility and very much part of the dress models.